Shah114/Polynomial-Regression/README.md

 **Implementation** <br/>
 1. Data Preparation
 Before applying polynomial regression, data should be preprocessed, which includes:

-Data Cleaning: Handling missing values, outliers, and irrelevant features.
+* Data Cleaning: Handling missing values, outliers, and irrelevant features.
-Feature Scaling: Normalizing or standardizing data if needed.
+* Feature Scaling: Normalizing or standardizing data if needed.

 2. Creating Polynomial Features
 To implement polynomial regression, transform the original features into polynomial features.
-For example, if the original feature is

 3. Model Fitting
 Use a linear regression model on the transformed polynomial features.
 Libraries like scikit-learn in Python provide built-in functions to create polynomial features and fit the model.

 4. Evaluation
 Evaluate the model using metrics like:
 * Mean Squared Error (MSE): Measures the average squared difference between the predicted and actual values.